newpro/snap2.0/proposal.md

 * Transactions by arrows

 #### Devices setups
-In order to control the devices, the system use HTTP/HTTPs:
+In order to control the devices, the system use HTTP/HTTPs to:

 * Detect the devices
 * Link the commands to the actual http requests